-The Jura vineyards are located at an altitude of between 200 and 450 meters on the slopes of the western edge of the plateau and on the better exposed slopes of the hills in front of the plateau.
+The Jura vineyards are located at an altitude of between 200 and 450 metres on the slopes of the western edge of the plateau and on the better exposed slopes of the hills in front of the plateau.

 It can be said that nature is generous which has allowed its rich terroir to produce wines with aromas so typical and unmatched by any other wine in the world.
 Obviously, this could not have been prepared on its own without the know-how of the Jura winegrowers and their ingenuity in adapting to the climate over generations.

-The Jura produces wines made from 5 grape varieties such as Savagnin: it is the grape variety used for yellow and white wines; Chardonnay: fine white wines come from this grape variety; Poulsard or Ploussard: red grape variety with white juice, it produces red wines with little color and flavour; Trousseau: a red grape variety with white juice too, but red wines are more colorful in tannin and Pinot Noir: red grape variety with white juice, it is served as a complement for the preparation of red and sparkling wines.
+The Jura produces wines made from 5 grape varieties such as Savagnin: it is the grape variety used for yellow and white wines; Chardonnay: fine white wines come from this grape variety; Poulsard or Ploussard: red grape variety with white juice, it produces red wines with little colour and flavour; Trousseau: a red grape variety with white juice too, but red wines are more colourful in tannin and Pinot Noir: red grape variety with white juice, it is served as a complement for the preparation of red and sparkling wines.
 The different wines produced in the Jura are as follows:

-Red wines: Made from a single grape variety or a blend of the three red grape varieties: Poulsard, Trousseau, and Pinot Noir.
+Red wines:Made from a single grape variety or a blend of the three red grape varieties: Poulsard, Trousseau, and Pinot Noir.
 This wine is characterized by its aroma of nuts, apples, candied fruits, spices and its rather long persistence, when tasted, in the mouth.
-It is very rich and very powerful, you can see it on its golden yellow color which reflects its Jura specificity – Fruity, pleasant, lightly colored wines, tinted onion peel, perfumed with the Poulsard grape variety.
+It is very rich and very powerful, you can see it on its golden yellow colour which reflects its Jura specificity – Fruity, pleasant, lightly coloured wines, tinted onion peel, perfumed with the Poulsard grape variety.

 – Colourful, intense aromas, tannic and keeping with the Trousseau grape variety.